alexn11/flask-composed-views/README.md

 csrf_token = ... # for example, using `flask_wtf.csrf.generate_csrf`
 WordInputForm(csrf_token=csrf_token).render()
 ```
 which could theoretically be used as the output of an `@app.route`-decorated function.
-Normally you would embed it within a page layout, etc. See the result [here](https://alexn11.eu.pythonanywhere.com/).
+Normally you would embed it within a page layout, etc. **[The result](https://alexn11.eu.pythonanywhere.com/)**.